Dreae/colors/README.md

 # Usage

-Simply wrap in a call to the function for the desired color:
+Simply wrap a string in a call to the function for the desired color:

 ```Go
 greenText := colors.Green("This is green!")